 2) The Onset Time

 Enjoying an edible can mean you’re waiting from anywhere between 30 minutes to even over two hours, which is fairly unpredictable.
 Once 11-hydroxy-metabolite finally reaches the brain, however, the psychoactive experience could last up to 8 hours.

 But smoking or vaping cannabis means the time spent ‘in flow’ is halved to just two hours, at most.

 11-Hydroxy-Metabolite Puts the Power in Edibles

-So, given that eatings edibles create 11-hydroxy-THC in your body, which is far superior in potency to THC, how can you effectively enjoy the benefits of eating cannabis without going overboard, or suffering adverse effects?
+So, given that eating edibles create 11-hydroxy-metabolite in your body, which is far superior in potency to THC, how can you effectively enjoy the benefits of eating cannabis without going overboard, or suffering adverse effects?

 The best answer, of course, is to get educated.
-Medical users have long held edibles above smoking due to its discrete nature.
+Medical users have long held edibles above smoking due to their discrete nature.
 What’s more, it’s easier on the lungs and avoids one having to inhale potentially hazardous carcinogens.

 Still, it’s not entirely safe given its stand-alone potency, so lookout for a more thorough edible’s guide for first-timers.

 Other than that, thanks for reading!
 Like, subscribe to our blog and stay tuned for more pertinent cannabis information.